 Reviewing Experience Reports

-To complete the experience program, you’ll record your AXP progress through hourly experience reports.
+You’ll record your AXP progress through hourly experience reports.
 Meet with your supervisor to discuss expectations, such as how frequently to submit experience reports.
+You can ensure that you and your supervisor have established clear, reasonable expectations with the AXP Candidate and Supervisor Expectations guide.

 Before submitting a report, you should meet with your supervisor to review what will be documented in that report.
 Your supervisor must then review each experience report that you submit and verify that the information it contains is accurate.
 They’ll have the opportunity to approve the report, return the report for edits, or reject the report entirely.
-Your supervisor should only reject reports if the candidate did not gain any AXP experience during that time frame at that firm—if your supervisor rejects your report, be sure to discuss it with them to understand why.
+Your supervisor should only reject reports if you did not gain any AXP experience during that time frame at that firm—if your supervisor rejects your report, be sure to discuss it with them to understand why.

-Your experience reports must always be reviewed by a supervisor who meets the qualifications for that experience opportunity, as outlined in the AXP Guidelines.
 There are no experience opportunities where you are able to review and approve your own experience reports.

 Addressing Problems With Your Supervisor